ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

   - Yanina Bellini Saibene
 editor:
 - Steffi LaZerte
-date: '2025-04-15'
+date: '2025-07-02'
 tags:
   - community
   - champions program
+  - packages
-description: "Our first cohort of Champions complete the program.
+description: "Our second cohort of Champions complete the program.
 In this blog post, we share each champions projects, their achievements and outreach activities."
 params:
   doi: "10.59350/268cb-p0021"
 ---